 Similar to Paleozoic and Mesozoic eras with ancient atmosphere, ancient humans may have lived in a sub-tropical climate with savanna plains and dense jungle (rainforest) regions.
 Neanderthals, for example, still carry evidence of body adaptation to the hotter climate.

 Some assumed that Neanderthals had large noses for the cold adaptation, but arctic and primate animal studies have shown sinus size reduction in areas of extreme cold instead of enlargement that supports Allen’s rule.
 Thus, Neanderthal anatomy was not cold-adapted, but it was built to survive in a hot climate.
-The design of the large and extensive nose was an indication for the hotter climate of the Middle East that didn’t change in future generations.
+The design of the large and extensive nose was an indication of the hotter climate of the Middle East that didn’t change in future generations.

 The tribal-like environment was probably common among ancient humans who knew how to use simple and complex tools and advanced architecture.
 The ancient generations most likely had perfect genes without any known mutations that allowed them to maintain perfect health and to live up to 100 or 200 years longer than modern generations.

-There is no definite answer to how long people lived millions of years ago, but it is a possibility that lifespan could be as far as 700 years for a person; similar to the age of patriarchs mentioned in the Genesis:
+There is no definite answer to how long people lived millions of years ago, but it is a possibility that lifespan could be as far as 700 years for a person; similar to the age of patriarchs mentioned in Genesis:

 Ages of the Patriarchs from Adam to Noah